mahuntington/panpsychism/unit_03/w08d02/morning_exercise/GithubBranches.md

 - Pair programming: multiple devs working off 1 computer also minimized merge conflicts
 - DON'T DELETE BRANCHES.
 Better having redundant branches than losing work.
 - DON'T TIME TRAVEL.
 Each team member has a local git and a remote github.
 Each has multiple branches, both remote and local.
 Each branch has different commit time streams.
 When reverting time you are messing with the HEAD.
-- Don't avoid VCS, tackle it head on.
-Be sure to rep the process with everyone before starting!
-If a team member can't explain it or whiteboard it, don't assume it will work itself out.
-Submit a git issue or ask an instructor for help getting the process down.

 ### LAB
 Partner up.
 ​
-Partner A. Create a directory, git init. npm init an express app that just runs app.listen and console logs the port.
+Partner A. Create a directory, git init.
+Create an index.html file that has an <h1> that welcomes you to the page.
 Git add and commit.
 ​
 Create a remote repo on github.
 Sync that remote to your local.
 Push and update the remote.
 ​